melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 surveys from late July through September.
 At each site, benthic, midwater, and canopy scuba transects are conducted at 5, 10, 15, and 20 m depth.
 All divers are trained in species identification.
-Along each 30 m transect, divers enumerate all identifiable non-cryptic fish, and measure total length to the nearest centimeter.
-PISCO surveys are conducted by the University of California Santa Cruz (UCSC) in central California and through the University of California Santa Barbara in southern California.
+Along each 30 m transect, divers enumerate all identifiable non-cryptic fish, and estimate total length to the nearest centimeter.
+PISCO surveys are conducted by the University of California Santa Cruz (UCSC) in central California and the University of California Santa Barbara in southern California.

 *California Cooperative Oceanic Fisheries Investigations*

-The CalCOFI surveys began in 1951 and conducts quarterly cruises off southern & central California, collecting a suite of hydrographic and biological data on station and underway.
+The California Cooperative Oceanic Fisheries Investigations (CalCOFI) survey began in 1951 and conducts quarterly cruises off southern & central California, collecting a suite of hydrographic and biological data at fixed
+stations and while underway.
 Ichthyoplankon sampling with a paired bongo started in 1978.
 Data on larval abundance from the CalCOFI Ichthyoplankton survey have been used in stock assessments of several species, including bocaccio, cowcod and shortbelly rockfish.
-Although the long-term dataset is limited to a small subset of species for which morphological identification of larvae has been possible, recent research has been successful at identifying a broader range of species based on genetic identification of larvae [@Thompson2016].
+Although the long-term dataset is limited to a subset of species for which morphological identification of larvae has been possible, recent research has been successful at identifying a broader range of species based on genetic identification of larvae [@Thompson2016].